igorkll/WinBox-Maker/README.md

 the program is recommended to be used with the original English image of "Windows 10 Enterprise"
 please note that winbox maker does not provide Windows images, it only provides a tool for reassembling Windows for use in kiosk mode

+## warnings
+* if you are going to assemble the program thoroughly, you will also need to download the blobs folder separately from google drive (due to the file size limit on github)

 ## notes
 * if you install a script as your application .bat or .cmd then it will run in hidden mode (without console)
 * when you burn the installation ISO to a USB stick via rufus or a similar program, DO NOT USE the windows installation customization feature, as this will cause conflicts with those tweaks that already exist in winbox and it may work incorrectly